AshishGaddam/Android-Google-Play-Store-Data-Analysis/README.md

-# iPhone-App-Store-Data-Analysis
-📱 Mobile applications dominate the digital landscape, offering utility, entertainment, and innovation at our fingertips.
-The iOS ecosystem, in particular, is known for its high-quality apps and a strong user base willing to pay for value.
-Given the increasing ease of app development and the potential for profitability, thousands of new iPhone apps are launched regularly.
+# The Android App Market on Google Play – Data Insights
+📱 As mobile apps become easier to develop and increasingly profitable, the Android app market has expanded rapidly.
+This growth highlights the importance of analyzing app performance, pricing, and user feedback to uncover valuable insights that can support growth and user retention.

-In this project, I performed a comprehensive data analysis of the iPhone App Store, examining thousands of apps across various categories to uncover trends, performance indicators, and strategies that could drive user growth, engagement, and retention.
+In this project, I conducted an in-depth analysis of more than 10,000 Android apps available on the Google Play Store, covering various categories and app features.
+The goal was to identify patterns and trends that can help optimize app development and marketing strategies.

-Unlike the Android ecosystem, the Apple App Store offers a more curated and structured environment.
-The dataset used for this project provides rich information on iOS apps including category, rating, price, size, number of reviews, and more.
-The goal was to derive actionable insights to inform product and marketing strategies for mobile app development.

-📊 Data Files Used:
-apps.csv: Contains detailed attributes of iOS apps such as name, category, rating, reviews, price, size, and content rating.

-user_reviews.csv (optional): Includes selected user reviews for various apps, potentially enhanced with sentiment scores to better understand user satisfaction and feedback patterns.
+`Dataset Details`:
+The data was collected by scraping the Google Play Store and consists of:

+`apps.csv`: Detailed information about each app, including category, rating, size, number of installs, type (free or paid), and price.

+`user_reviews.csv`: Contains up to 100 user reviews per app, pre-processed and labeled with sentiment scores to facilitate textual analysis.

+This analysis offers valuable insights for developers, marketers, and stakeholders to better understand trends in the Android app market and make informed decisions.

-## 📱 iPhone App Store App Explorer
+## 📱
 ### 🔧 Project Tasks
 #### Import & Explore iPhone App Store Data
 Analyzed datasets containing metadata about thousands of iOS apps across various categories.

-#### Data Cleaning & Preprocessing
+#### 1. Data Cleaning & Preprocessing
 Removed duplicates, handled missing values, and standardized formats to ensure clean and consistent data.

-#### Correcting Data Types
+#### 2. Correcting Data Types
 Converted price, size, rating, and review count to appropriate numeric formats for analysis.

-#### Exploratory Data Analysis (EDA)
+#### 3. Exploratory Data Analysis (EDA)
 Explored app categories, user ratings, price distribution, and other metrics using Python (Pandas, Seaborn, Matplotlib).

+#### 4. Exploring App Categories
+Identified the most common app categories, analyzed their average ratings, pricing strategies, and app count distribution to understand market focus.

-#### App Ratings Distribution
+#### 5. App Ratings Distribution
 Visualized the distribution of app ratings to assess overall quality trends and outliers.

-#### Analyzing App Size and Pricing
+#### 6. Analyzing App Size and Pricing
 Investigated how app size and pricing vary across categories and their impact on popularity.

-#### Category vs Price Insights
+#### 7. Category vs Price Insights
 Compared average app prices across different categories to highlight monetization trends.

-#### Filtering Low-Quality or Irrelevant Apps
+#### 8. Filtering Low-Quality or Irrelevant Apps
 Identified and excluded "junk" or low-engagement apps using thresholds for ratings, reviews, and relevance.

-#### Free vs Paid Apps Analysis
+#### 9. Free vs Paid Apps Analysis
 Compared popularity metrics (downloads, ratings) between free and paid apps to evaluate market dynamics.

+#### 10. Sentiment Analysis of User Reviews (if review data is available)
+Analyzed review text using sentiment scoring to understand user satisfaction and app perception.